 Older adults today have a wide variety of housing options, from aging-in-place to retirement communities to assisted living and skilled nursing facilities.
 Research by our core and affiliate faculty members addresses the quality of life for older adults in a variety of housing options.

-This work examines where older adults live, what their experiences are in these settings, including how much control they have over their living environments, and identifies the factors that facilitate their ability to age-in-place.
-Additionally, our faculty members explore issues related to frontline workers in formal long-term care settings including satisfaction, retention, and training among this essential workforce.
+This work examines where older adults live and what their experiences are in these settings, including how much control they have over their living environments, and identifies the factors that aid their ability to age-in-place.
+Faculty members explore issues related to frontline workers in formal long-term care settings, including satisfaction, retention and training among this essential workforce.

 The aging population is more now diverse than ever.
 The Gerontology Institute emphasizes issues of diversity in a variety of research programs.
-Research by our faculty members addresses issues of structural inequality and differential experiences of aging by race, ethnicity, social class, gender, and sexual identity.
+Research by our faculty members addresses issues of structural inequality and differential experiences of aging by race, ethnicity, social class, gender and sexual identity.
 In addition to exploring diversity in aging populations of the U.S., our faculty members also research issues of aging from a global perspective.